mdengler/stockquote/README.md

-Gets stock quotes from yahoo and google finance, and historical prices from yahoo finance.
+Gets stock quotes from Yahoo and Google Finance, and historical prices from Yahoo Finance.

 Examples: